Video Overview: Bank On Yourself in a Nutshell

 I can understand your wife’s skepticism.

 Like buying a couch or TV, the cost of sales and manufacturing are already included in the price (in this case, the premium).
-So when your Bank On Yourself Advisor does your Analysis, those will be your bottom-line numbers and results.
+So when your Bank On Yourself Professional does your Analysis, those will be your bottom-line numbers and results.

 It’s not like buying a mutual fund, where you have to factor in the expenses after the fact, and it’s not like saving in a 401(k), which piles numerous fees on top of that – many of which are not listed in the prospectus – and can eat up to half your gains over a 30 year period (Source: Exposé on 60 Minutes, April, 2009).